-The WOTC is a federal tax credit available to employers for hiring individuals from certain targeted groups who have consistent faced barriers to employment.
-Some examples of targeted groups include veterans, ex-felons, summer youth employees, TANF and SNAP recipients and qualified long-term unemployed.
-Employers must obtain certification that an individual is a member of the targeted group to claim the credit, and file the necessary paperwork with the state workforce agency within 28 days after the eligible worker begins.
+The WOTC is a federal tax credit available to employers for hiring individuals from certain targeted groups who have consistently faced barriers to employment.
+Examples of targeted groups include veterans, ex-felons, summer youth employees, TANF and SNAP recipients and the qualified long-term unemployed.
+Employers must obtain certification that an individual is a member of the targeted group to claim the credit, and file the necessary paperwork with the state workforce agency within 28 days of the eligible worker’s initial employment.
 Therefore, it is important that the applicant completes the paperwork as part of the standard employee onboarding process.
-Maximum credit amounts can range up to $1,200 per summer youth employee, and up to $9,600 for certain veterans.
+Maximum credit amounts can range from up to $1,200 per summer youth employee, to $9,600 for certain veterans.
 While uncertainty exists beyond 2019, it is important for employers to continue to consider taking advantage of this credit over the course of the current year.

 While the WOTC is set to expire, last year’s tax reform implemented a new Family & Medical Leave (Section 45S) credit effective in 2018.
 To be considered for the tax credit as an eligible employee, the paid family and medical leave has to be a separate provision in the employer’s policies.
 A company’s current PTO policy will not likely qualify for the tax credit.
 Some highlights of this credit include:

 Employers must allow part-time employees to take a commensurate amount of paid leave, determined on a prorated basis.